 Keep a regular sleep routine; this is a marathon.

 Or not.
-I stayed up until 4 AM answering messages the day after CA bar results (among the last one to come out and usually a big deal).
-Know your body.
+I stayed up until 4 AM answering messages the day after CA bar results (among the last ones to come out and usually a big deal because Californians think the world revolves around them).

-Learn when you’re most productive and schedule your work around them.
+Ask yourself when you’re most productive, and schedule your work around those times.

-Quarantine means you are now in greater control of your indoor time (even if you are working).
+Quarantine means you are now in greater control of your indoor time.
 You can study at a time that fits your proclivities, as long as it doesn’t mean you are using flexibility as an excuse to keep pushing things off.
 One lost day = cram two days in one (so build in a buffer day in your schedule).

 Move your body to supplement sleep.

 MTYLT is also about what works for you.
-All of the above tips require that you know yourself (or find out) because there isn’t one true path for anyone to preach to you.
+All of the above approaches require that you know yourself (or try things and find out) because there isn’t one true path for anyone to preach to you.
+You’ll be fine if you’re self-aware.

-With this two-pronged approach of designing your environment and managing your energy, you’ve practically guaranteed your focus during quarantine.
+With this double-pronged approach of designing your environment and managing your energy, you’re on your way to dialing in some solid focus even during quarantine.

-If you’re curious to learn more mental and behavioral shifts to reduce your emotional blocks like anxiety, stress and overwhelm, see how Mental Engines can upgrade the operating system in your brain make your bar preparation the best it can be.
+If you’re curious to learn more mental and behavioral shifts to reduce your emotional blocks like overwhelm, anxiety/nerves, and stress, see how Mental Engines can upgrade the operating system in your brain make your bar preparation the best it can be.